-Soon the road crests to 4,830-foot Picture Rock Pass, named for the Native American petroglyphs hammered into the rock just a short walk from the highway on the Medicine Man Trail.
-Atop the pass on a clear day, you can see the Three Sisters, a trio of Cascade Mountain volcanoes some 90 miles/144.8 kilometers to the northwest.
+Soon the road crests to 4,830-foot/ 1,472-meter Picture Rock Pass, named for the Native American petroglyphs hammered into the rock just a short walk from the highway on the Medicine Man Trail.
+Atop the pass on a clear day, you can see the Three Sisters, a trio of Cascade Mountain volcanoes some 90 miles/ 144.8 kilometers to the northwest.

 Paisley to Lakeview

 At Paisley the byway makes the first of several crossings of the Chewaucan River, where anglers can cast for rainbow and native redband trout.
 Paisley is a good stop for services and perhaps a soak in the local hot springs.
 The nearby Paisley Caves, while not open to the public, are noteworthy for containing evidence of the oldest human presence in North America.
-Continuing southeast, much of the surrounding lands you’ll see are part of the ZX Ranch, one of the largest cattle ranches in the nation.
+Continuing southeast, you’ll catch a glimpse of some of the pasture lands of ZX Ranch — one of the largest cattle ranches in the nation.

 Lakeview and Beyond

-With an elevation of 4,800 feet above sea level, Lakeview also claims the title of “Oregon’s Tallest Town.”
-It could come up with a geyser title, too: Old Perpetual, located within a hot springs resort complex 1 mile/ 1.6 kilometers north of town, is Oregon’s only geyser, shooting a column of water up to 50 feet into the air.
+With an elevation of 4,800 feet/1,463 meters above sea level, Lakeview also claims the title of “Oregon’s Tallest Town.”
+It could come up with a geyser title, too: Old Perpetual, located within a hot springs resort complex 1 mile/1.6 kilometers north of town, is Oregon’s only geyser, shooting a column of water up to 50 feet/15 meters into the air.
 It has a history of erupting every 90 seconds but has become more temperamental in recent years; the geyser still goes off regularly from October to May.

 For those interested in wildlife and even more remote, wide-open spaces, consider detouring 65 miles/104.6 kilometers northeast of Lakeview via Plush to the Hart Mountain National Antelope Refuge.
 Despite the erroneous name (you won’t find antelope here, but rather native pronghorn), the refuge played a vital role in reviving rapidly declining populations of pronghorn, the fastest land mammal in North America.
 The 275,000-acre reserve is also a haven for bighorn sheep, golden eagles and prairie falcons.